-- If you apply for a Total Care Plan policy on the same day as an Income Care, Income Care Plus or Business Overheads Cover policy and we issue both policies on the same date, we don't charge a policy fee on the Total Care Plan policy while the other policy remains in force. - If you apply for a super policy on the same day as a Business Overheads Cover policy and we issue both policies on the same date, we don't charge a policy fee on the super policy while the Business Overheads Cover remains in force. - A policy fee isn't payable under a policy while it's a flexi-linked policy.
-If, therefore, you apply for a flexi-linked policy and a primary policy on the same day as an Income Care, Income Care Plus or Business Overheads Cover policy and we issue the policies on the same date, we: - don't charge a policy fee on the flexi-linked policy while it remains a flexi-linked policy and - don't charge a policy fee on the primary policy while the Income Care, Income Care Plus or Business Overheads Cover policy remains in force. - A policy fee isn't payable on a Total Care Plan policy to which split TPD applies.
-If, you apply for a split TPD policy on the same day as an Income Care, Income Care Plus or Business Overheads Cover policy and we issue the policies on the same date, we: - don't charge a policy fee on the Total Care Plan policy while split TPD applies to it and - don't charge a policy fee on the super policy while the Income Care, Income Care Plus or Business Overheads Cover policy remains in force. - A policy fee isn't payable under a split IP ordinary policy
+- If you apply for a Total Care Plan policy on the same day as an Income Care, Income Care Plus or Business Overheads Cover policy and we issue both policies on the same date, a policy fee isn't charged on the Total Care Plan policy while the other policy remains in force. - If you apply for a super policy on the same day as a Business Overheads Cover policy and we issue both policies on the same date, a policy fee isn't charged on the super policy while the Business Overheads Cover remains in force. - A policy fee isn't payable under a policy while it's a flexi-linked policy.
+If, therefore, you apply for a flexi-linked policy and a primary policy on the same day as an Income Care, Income Care Plus or Business Overheads Cover policy and we issue the policies on the same date: - a policy fee isn't charged on the flexi-linked policy while it remains a flexi-linked policy and - a policy fee isn't charged on the primary policy while the Income Care, Income Care Plus or Business Overheads Cover policy remains in force. - If, you apply for a split TPD policy on the same day as an Income Care, Income Care Plus or Business Overheads Cover policy and we issue the policies on the same date: - a policy fee isn't charged on the Total Care Plan policy while split TPD applies to it and - a policy fee isn't charged on the super policy while the Income Care, Income Care Plus or Business Overheads Cover policy remains in force. - A policy fee isn't payable on a Total Care Plan policy to which split TPD applies. - A policy fee isn't payable under a split IP ordinary policy.

-For the first four bullet points, if we issue Income Care, Income Care Plus or Business Overheads Cover on a later date, we only charge the policy fee on the Total Care Plan, Total Care Plan Super or SMSF Plan policy for the period up to the first policy anniversary date.
-On and from that date, we stop charging the policy fee on the Total Care Plan, Total Care Plan Super or SMSF Plan policy while the other policy remains in force.
+For the first four bullet points, if we issue Income Care, Income Care Plus or Business Overheads Cover on a later date, the policy fee is only charged on the Total Care Plan, Total Care Plan Super or SMSF Plan policy for the period up to the first policy anniversary date.
+On and from that date, the policy fee stops being charged on the Total Care Plan, Total Care Plan Super or SMSF Plan policy while the other policy remains in force.